mattespineli/slate/source/includes/_PaymentTransaction.md

 ## Chargeback Notification

-Notifies that a chargeback occurred on a transaction.
+Notifies IdentityMind that a chargeback occurred on a transaction.
 The transaction may be a Payment Transaction or an Account Transfer.

-In the case of a chargeback on a transaction that eDNA has not previously processed, payment instrument information is required.
+In the case of a chargeback on a transaction that eDNA has not previously processed, the payment instrument information is required.

 Request chargeback notification evaluation:<br>
 `POST https://edna.identitymind.com/im/jax/chargeback/`